dhis2/json-tree/README.md

 * `JsonBoolean`
 * `JsonNull`

-Underlying implementation of the actual JSON document is the `JsonDocument` which exposes all node types as `JsonNode`.
+Underlying implementation of the actual JSON document is the `JsonTree` which exposes all node types as `JsonNode`.

 | `JsonValue` API | `JsonNode` API |